Willamette University College of Law

 A Long and Rich History

-Established in 1883, the College of Law was the second law school in the West and the first law school in the Pacific Northwest.
+Established in 1883, Willamette University's College of Law was the second law school in the West and the first law school in the Pacific Northwest.
 The College of Law helped educate many of the first leaders of the bar.
-Now, more than 125 years later, the school continues to uphold that proud tradition of excellence.
+Now, more than 125 years later, the school continues to uphold its proud tradition of excellence.
 We've been accredited by the ABA since 1921.

 A Distinctive Learning Environment